ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 -  TDD and Test-First.
 -  Use of test doubles (mocks, stub, spies).
 -  Use and monitoring of code coverage metrics.
+   Code coverage should be monitored especially for understanding which parts of the SUT have NOT been tested and if these are important enough to be tested.
+   We suggest that branch coverage is used whenever possible (as opposed to statement/line coverage).

 Another goal of this phase is **identifying the test training needs** for the organization and teams and start providing some support